KaranChander/Health-Trac/README.md

 # Health Tracking Application
 > Health Trac is an iOS app designed to help users track their glucose levels, exercise, and carb intake.
 The app provides a comprehensive and convenient solution for individuals who need to monitor their health on a regular basis.
+> Input your health readings which will be saved locally and this way you can keep track of your activities.

 ## Prerequisites
 - Xcode 11.0 or later